niranjan94/flightgear-cc/README.md

 If you have python 2.7 and are familiar with using it, you can just download/clone this repo and start playing.

-Else, you can download the standalone binary for Windows at:
+Else, you can download the standalone binary for Windows at:<br>
 [https://github.com/niranjan94/flightgear-cc/releases/latest](https://github.com/niranjan94/flightgear-cc/releases/latest)

 > Please read the **README.txt** file inside the release package before proceeding